 General Conference of The Church of Jesus Christ of Latter-day Saints

-SALT LAKE CITY — On April 2 and 3, members of The Church of Jesus Christ of Latter-day Saints will come together to hear guidance and inspiration from church leaders.
-The church announced that the upcoming conference would once again occur without in-person attendance.
+SALT LAKE CITY — On October 1st and 2nd, members of The Church of Jesus Christ of Latter-day Saints will come together to hear guidance and inspiration from church leaders.

 The KSL NewsRadio staff has been working for months to help make the upcoming conference unforgettable, and we hope you’ll spend your weekend with us.
 We will carry all five sessions live on 102.7 FM and 1160 AM or via the KSL NewsRadio app.
 In addition, we have hours of special content airing before, after and in between sessions.
 Scroll down to see the full conference schedule with descriptions.

 9:30 a.m. — Conference walk-up with KSL NewsRadio’s Maria Shilaos.